Usharaniyamana/kiss-and-makeup/README.md

 To deploy this page to GitHub Pages from its GitHub repository:

 1. Log into GitHub.
-2. From the list of repositories on the screen, select Rorywork/kiss-and-makeup
+2. From the list of repositories on the screen, select `Rorywork/kiss-and-makeup`
+3. Go to settings on right hand side of page and click on it.
-3. Scroll down to the GitHub Pages section.
+4. Scroll down to the GitHub Pages section.
-4. Under Source click the drop-down menu labelled None and select Master Branch
+5. Under Source click the drop-down menu labelled None and select `Master Branch`
-5. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+6. On selecting `Master Branch` the page is automatically refreshed, the website is now deployed.
-6. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+7. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

 #### How to run this project locally
 To clone this project from GitHub: